dylrei/constant-namespace/README.md

             raise ValidationError(f'Field {field} is required')
 ```

-Use it for configuring Django CharField choices
+Use it for configuring Django CharField choices and default
 ```python
 # file: path/to/constants.py
 # ==========================